turingschool/front-end-curriculum/lessons/module-2/scope-2-scopes-and-scope-chain.md

 ## Vocab

-- `Scope` - The level in which a variable can be accessed.
+- `Scope` - The place in which a variable can be accessed.
-- `Scope Chain` - a stack of currently accessible scopes, from the most immediate context to the global context.
+- `Scope Chain` - A stack of currently accessible scopes, from the most immediate context to the global context.
 - `Global Scope` - A globally scoped variable can be accessed anywhere in the program
 - `Local or Function Scope` - A locally scoped variable can only be accessed in the function where it was declared
 - `Block Scope` - A block scoped variable can only be accessed in the set of curly brackets where it was declared (only applies to `let` and `const`)